Alyque Padamsee: Personal life

-Padamsee's first wife was Pearl Padamsee, a Christian divorcee born to a Baghdadi Jewish mother and Christian father.
-Pearl's first husband had been a Hindu, and she had two children by that marriage, a daughter named Rohini (1951-61) and a son, Ranjit Chowdhry (1955-2020).
+Padamsee's first wife was Pearl Padamsee, a Christian born to a Baghdadi Jewish mother and a Christian father.
+Pearl had been previously married; her first husband had been a Hindu, and she had two children by that marriage, a daughter named Rohini (1951–1961) and a son, Ranjit Chowdhry (1955–2020).
 Rohini Chowdhry died at age 10, very shortly after Pearl and Padamsee got married.
 Ranjit became an actor and died in 2020.
 Padamsee and Pearl had one daughter together, Raell Padamsee, who runs the acting school founded by her mother.
 Padamsee and Pearl were divorced not long after the birth of Raeel, but Pearl chose to retain her married name 'Padamsee' for the rest of her life.

-After his first divorce, Padamsee had an extended relationship with Dolly Thakore, another Christian divorcee.
-Again, Dolly had been married to a Hindu gentleman, Dilip Thakore, and divorced him to cohabit with Padamsee.
+After his first divorce, Padamsee had an extended relationship with Dolly Thakore, another Christian.
+She had also been previously married to a Hindu, Dilip Thakore, and divorced him to cohabit with Padamsee.
 For all intents and purposes, Padamsee and Dolly were assumed to be husband and wife by the world.
 They had a son together, Quasar Thakore-Padamsee, also a theatre professional.

-After separating from Dolly, Padamsee married Sharon Prabhakar, a third Christian divorcee who is twenty-seven years younger than him.
+After separating from Dolly, Padamsee married Sharon Prabhakar, another Christian who was twenty-seven years younger than him.
 Born to a Hindu father and a Christian mother, Sharon had previously been married to Bryan Mascarenhas.
 Padamsee and Sharon had a daughter together, Shazahn Padamsee.
-Like all her father's other children and step-children, Shazahn is a small-time actress.
+Like all her father's other children and step-children, Shazahn is an actress.